SekaiCTF 2024 Tagless Writeup

 return f"{path} not found"

-This will return a 404 HTTP response and a nicely formatted response body.
-If we open the non-existing URL /does-not-exist, it will dutifully return:
+This returns a 404 HTTP response and a well formatted response body.
+If you open the non-existing URL /does-not-exist, Starlette dutifully returns:

 /does-not-exist not found

-We can feed this URL anything, really anything, and it will give us the text back, unchanged.
+You can feed this URL anything, and Starlette gives you the text back, unchanged.
 Including something that looks like JavaScript:

 http://127.0.0.1:5000/a/;window.alert();//

-We receive the following response when opening the above URL:
+The applications gives me the following response when opening this URL:

 /a/;